 DAY 12: TASHKENT – KHUJAND – DUSHANBE (Uzbekistan/Tajikistan) [B,L,D]

 This morning we leave Tashkent for Tajikistan and on to Khujand, the site of another Ancient Persian city, dating back about 2,500 years.
 It was conquered by the Arabs in the 8th century CE, and was besieged and then destroyed by the army of Genghis Khan in the 13th century.
 Located on the Great Silk Road, and connecting Samarkand with the Fergana Valley, Khujand enjoyed a favorable geopolitical location and significant transport importance.
 Here we will visit the Historical Museum of Sughd, next to a restored portion of the Khujand Fortress, and the Muslihiddin Medressa.
-Dinner and overnight at Dushanbe.
+Overnight in Dushanbe.

 DAY 13: DUSHANBE [B,L,D]

 Dushanbe, which means “Monday” in Tajik, developed on the site of a Monday marketplace village.
 Today it is a rapidly-developing metropolis.
-Our tour of the city this morning includes the Tajikistan National Museum, the Museum of Ethnography, Shohmansur Bazaar,and the Gurminj Musical Instrument Museum.
+Our tour of the city this morning includes the Tajikistan National Museum, the Museum of Ethnography, Shahmansoor Bazaar,and the Gurminj Musical Instrument Museum.
 In the afternoon, we travel outside the city to see Hissar Fortress, the remains of an 18th century fort occupied until 1924.
-Dinner and overnight in Dushanbe.
+Overnight in Dushanbe.

 After breakfast, transfer to Dushanbe Airport for your flight.